Victor-Wang511/Info550_Zelin_Wang/ReadMe.md

 Before making the report, you will need to make a directory called "output"first.
 The make command you need to run is: "make report".
 You can also use the bash code: Rscript -e "rmarkdown::render('code/Info550.Rmd')" to get the report.
-In case, I also pushed the report that I generated into my repository for your reference.

 For Executing the analysis by using Docker:
 1. to pull the image from DockerHub: